 I chose vinegar as a less expensive and clear acid and soaked all the evil PJs for about two days in a 50/50 solution with water.
 You could also use lemon juice in a ratio of 1 cup to a gallon of water.

 I’m sad that the fuzzy pajamas are almost always polyester, a plastic, which opens a whole new can of worms.
 But for now, let’s just be happy that we can, I think, fingers crossed, eradicate the flame retardant chemicals in the sleepwear we already have.

 No need to snatch away your kids’ fuzzy or loose-fitting PJs that they receive for Christmas.
-Hopefully we can rest a little easier with one of these methods, even as we try our best to purchase organic cotton for the 50% of their time that our children spend sleeping.
+Hopefully, we can rest a little easier with one of these methods.
+We try our best to purchase organic cotton for the 50% of the time that our children spend sleeping.

 What do your kids wear to sleep?

 |Katie Kimball is a mom of two who spends a ton of time in the kitchen making real food with whole ingredients and then blogs about her successes and failures at Kitchen Stewardship.
 She believes everything in life is a gift from God and should be taken care of wisely.|